martinluedtke/martinluedtke.github.io/_pages/about.md

 I am a Minerva fellow at the University of Oldenburg in cooperation with Ben-Gurion University.
 Until January 2025 I was a postdoc in the group of Steffen Müller at the University of Groningen, Netherlands.
+From February to July 2025 I was a postdoc at the Max Planck Institute for Mathematics, Bonn.

 ### Research interests